How tall are they?

 - Raising the light just a few feet off the ground, as with standard height units, lets you aim over most common obstacles like tall grass and guardrails or aim up and down steep inclines.

 - The higher the light source, the larger the area illuminated.

 - Taller lights cast less shadows, reducing visual interference and worker fatigue (especially in high stress situations).

 - Lentry Systems of all heights can aim up, down, and rotate over 360-degrees.

 - All poles on Lentry Light Systems disconnect in seconds so you can carry and store the light head(s) and pole(s) separately from the generator-and-legs portion.

 - Easy-to-grip textured locking collars midway on every pole lets you firmly lock the pole at any point along its full length.

-- All Lentry light heads are also removable from the telescoping pole, using a hex key or the Quick Release accessory.
+- All Lentry light heads can also be easily removed from the telescoping pole with use of the Quick Release.